 The Individuals with Disabilities Education Act (IDEA), 1997

 What is the IDEA?

-The Individuals with Disabilities Education Act (IDEA), as amended in 1997, provides for a "free appropriate public education" for all children with disabilities from preschool through high school.
-IDEA provides regulations, funding, and assistance to states (i.e., state and local education agencies) for implementation.
+The Education for All Handicapped Children Act was enacted in 1975 and reauthorized to be the Individuals with Disabilities Education Act (IDEA) of 1990.
+When amended in 1997, it provided for a "free appropriate public education" for all children with disabilities from preschool through high school.
+IDEA was reauthorized in 2004 as “No Child Left Behind (NCLB) and since that time has received numerous amendments (e.g., in 2006, 2008, 2011, 2013, 2015, and 2017 - See IDEA history).
+The law provides regulations, funding, and assistance to states (i.e., state and local education agencies) for implementation.
 It also provides grants and activities in other areas such as research, personnel development, and early intervention.
-The Office of Special Education Programs - external link in the US Department of Education administers IDEA.
+The Office of Special Education Programs in the US Department of Education administers IDEA.

 One of the ways a free appropriate public education is developed for students with disabilities is through a documented yearly process called the Individual Education Plan (IEP).
 For the IEP, a team (including educators, parents, administrators, specialists, and the child) determines the strengths and needs of the child, creates goals and objectives that will be accomplished in the coming year, and then selects the least restrictive environment for that child to meet his or her goals and objectives.

 The Internet is being used to a greater degree each year in preK-12 school systems.
 In fact it is being used in two distinct ways.

 - First, teachers use it to provide students with a general education curriculum in areas like history, science, English, or math.
 Students may explore materials and information, conduct research, engage in activities, and even take tests online.

 - Second, an education goal found across most states is that students will learn to use the Internet.
 Therefore this becomes a curriculum in its own right.